eagle-dai/practical-computer-vision/README.md

 [YouTube Playlist](https://youtu.be/DQlngcHaKd4)

-## Discuss with the community on Discord
+## Discuss with the Community on Discord
 [FiftyOne community Discord](https://discord.com/invite/fiftyone-community) find us in the channel **#practical-computer-vision-workshops**

+## Contact and Pull Requests
+Feel free to fork and use the content, please keep the Creative Commons Attribution License.

 #### Author: Antonio Rueda-Toicen